 The insider advice on this page is from one of Wendy’s Trusted Travel Experts for the National Parks: Marty Behr.

-A lifelong believer in the transformative power of nature, Marty is on a mission to reacquaint the public—particularly the younger set—with America’s national parks.
-Focusing on parks west of the Mississippi and in Alaska and southern Florida, he has spent years exploring these wilderness areas, identifying the most experienced guides (some PhDs, others former park rangers), testing lodging options all the way from cushy hotels to backcountry base camps, identifying the savviest special-access guides (some PhDs, others former park rangers), and meeting the local characters that bring life to each park and can show you things you’d otherwise never know to look for.
-He loves to arrange trips that get people just slightly out of their comfort zone, always including activities adjusted to each traveler’s ability level, whether that’s a gentle float or Class IV whitewater, an easy walk or a punishing hike.
+Marty has spent years exploring America’s national parks, finding the most eye-popping routes, determining the most efficient logistics, testing lodging options all the way from cushy hotels to backcountry base camps, identifying the savviest special-access guides (some PhDs, others former park rangers), and meeting the local characters who bring life to each park and can show you things you’d otherwise never know to look for.
+He loves to design trips that get people just slightly out of their comfort zone, with activities adjusted to each traveler’s ability level, whether that’s a gentle float or Class IV whitewater, an easy hike or a thrilling mountain-bike adventure.
 He also specializes in outdoor-focused trips to California, from redwoods to beach to Sierras.
 Longtime deputy Jessica Matthews takes over when Marty’s away from the office exploring; she’s based in Flagstaff, spends many a weekend hiking and biking Arizona’s best trails, and knows the southwest and northern Rockies regions particularly well.
 Most of Marty and Jessica’s travelers choose to drive themselves around, detailed itinerary in hand and guides accompanying them when helpful, but for those with far more money than time, he can book chartered planes to whisk groups from park to park.
 He can even make Yosemite, Yellowstone, and the Grand Canyon doable in a single trip.

 Things to Do and See